spinner

 • 1 dozen small sage sprigs or leaves

-1. In a large pitcher, mix the blood orange juice with the lime juice, Cointreau and silver tequila.
+1. In a large pitcher, mix the orange juice with the lime juice, Cointreau, and tequila.
 Refrigerate until chilled, at least 30 minutes.

 2. Spread a small mound of salt on a small plate.
 Moisten the outer rim of 12 martini glasses with the orange wedge, then dip the rims into the salt to lightly coat.